American Red Cross opens shelter in Berks Co. due to severe storms, flooding

 Officials with the Pennsylvania Rivers Chapter of the American Red Cross said they are assisting residents of the Jamestown Village Apartments, located on Lackawanna Street in Reading, due to their homes flooding.

-According to the Reading Fire Department, 39 people and five pets from across 24 apartment units were affected by the severe storms.
+According to the Reading Fire Department, 24 apartment units were affected by the severe storms and a total of 39 people were displaced.

 An emergency shelter was opened at the Glenside Elementary School, located at 500 Lackawanna Street in Reading.